rybafish/rybafish.github.io/customMultiline.md

         component
     order by server_timestamp desc, component_size desc
 ```
+### multicolor
+Set to true to assign colors based on "raduga" colors list from config.yaml

+### hashColorIndex
+False by default.
+Set it true so the KPI color defined based on splitby value.
+This ensures consistent KPI coloring regardless of the orderby clause, as colors are mapped to the KPI name..

 ### others
 When True - all the rest data will be summed into a single line named "Others".